 IBS Type Three: IBS-M

 Now the third type of IBS is IBS M, where the M stands for Mixed.
 And this means that your bowel symptoms aren’t consistent, and you experience constipation AND diarrhoea.
-This is also known as IBS A, where A stands for alternating, and you may experience these changes in your stools and bowel habits on a weekly or even a daily basis.
+Also called IBS A, you may experience stool and bowel habit changes weekly or even daily

-Now for your IBS to be diagnosed as IBS-M, your stools must be both hard and lumpy, as well as loose in consistency at least 25% of the time.
+For an IBS-M diagnosis, stools must be both hard and loose at least 25% of the time.

 IBS Type Four: IBS-C